 #1 Nutribullet Smart Touch Blender Combo – Best Cheap Blender Overall, Best Blender Under $200

-The Nutribullet Smart Touch is easily the best cheap blender of 2022.
+The Nutribullet Smart Touch is easily the best cheap blender.
 It has the most applications and the most powerful (versus all the products on this list).
 In simple terms, it’s the best of both worlds—affordability and versatility.

 Here’s the thing: